-Configuring a telephone (example: snom 360)
+Configuring telephones (example: snom 360)

 - 1. Go to web administration of your telephone.

-- 2. Go to Setup $\rightarrow$ Preferences
+- 2. Go to Setup \rightarrow Preferences

 - 3. Find the alert-info settings.

-- 4. Set different ringers for different alert-info strings (see screenshot 1).
+- 4. Set different ringers for different alert-info strings (see screenshot).

 - 5. Save the settings.

-For testing purposes: Try to make a call from an external telephone number, from an internal extension and to rining group.
+For testing purposes: Try to make a call from an external telephone number, from an internal extension and to ringing group.